 Getting There & Parking

-80 accessible parking spaces are available to home supporters.
-Accessible parking is also extended to away supporters (5 spaces).
-Places can be reserved via the ticket office booked a week in advance.
-Parking costs £10 per game.
+44 accessible parking spaces are available to home supporters.
+Accessible parking is also extended to away supporters (4 spaces).
+Places can be reserved via the ticket office when booked in advance subject to availability.
+Parking costs £12.50 per game.
 In case of insufficient available parking, the club have provided drop off points.

 National Rail have published links to the nearest stations to sporting venues including Preston North End see here for more information.